dixantmittal/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 ---

-Dixant Mittal is a PhD student at the School of Computing, National University of Singapore.
-He is being advised by Professor LEE Wee Sun.
+Dixant Mittal is a PhD student at the School of Computing, National University of Singapore, where he is being advised by Professor Wee Sun Lee.
 His research interests include machine learning, robotics, graphical models and planning under uncertainty.
 He is a member of Learning, Inference and Decision Group at the School of Computing.